 Preliminary results from the Agriculture Victoria survey of poultry veterinarians

 Firstly, thank you to the 39 participants who responded to the survey.
-Based on these limited number of respondents, it appears that about 44% of Victorian vets treat birds at least once per month, while 10% of the respondents never see birds at their clinic.
-Backyard and pet chickens represent 87% and aviary birds 67% of the most commonly treated species.
+Based on these limited number of respondents, it appears that about 44 per cent of Victorian vets treat birds at least once per month, while 10 per cent of the respondents never see birds at their clinic.
+Backyard and pet chickens represent 87 per cent and aviary birds 67 per cent of the most commonly treated species.
 Wild birds are also treated, but only on rare occasions.